Using personal mobile devices for work could come at a price

 Many people use their personal mobiles for work unaware of the potential consequences

 Other risks that are not strictly work-related include losing the mobile device or breaking it, which in turn, leads to a loss of information or, in some cases, a security breach.
 If you use your personal phone for work without your employer knowing about it, you could be endangering the company’s system security.
 This has happened to politicians.
-For example, Hilary Clinton used a personal email server that lacked security for work-related matters and her emails were subject to repeated attempts at intrusion.
+For example, Hillary Clinton used a personal email server that lacked security for work-related matters and her emails were subject to repeated attempts at intrusion.

 BYOD could lead to technostress and uncompensated or unpaid overtime